OpenTable is a restaurant reservation platform that allows you to book tables and subsequently pay for your food.

 How Does OpenTable Make Money?

-OpenTable makes money via a monthly subscription, booking and service fees, referral fees, as well as its own restaurant.
+OpenTable makes money via subscriptions, booking and service fees, advertising, referral fees, and by running its own restaurant.

 The bulk of the revenue that OpenTable generates comes from the monthly subscription fees that restaurants pay.